ZhgChg.Li

 Connection: Keep-Alive

-What if the server does not support Range or Keep-Alive ?
+What if the server does not support Range or Keep-Alive?

-(This part is different from what I previously thought; I assumed it would request 0–100, 100–200, etc.)
+• (This part differs from what I previously thought; I assumed the requests would be 0–100, 100–200, and so on)*

 AVPlayer Request Example: